-

 Prepare yourself by dressing in layers – even in summer.
 You may want to carry a raincoat and wear waterproof shoes.
 And forget about umbrellas if it’s windy.
 Useless.

-Tip: If you plan to hike, bring proper hiking equipment, including a map.
+If you plan to hike, bring proper hiking equipment.
+Also, don’t rely on getting signal: Bring a physical map.
 And only go as far as you can safely navigate back.

 19. Some areas take their Sabbath seriously.